ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

    ```
    {: pre:}

-2. On the terminal, Navigate to the folder where you downloaded the code
+2. Unzip the downloaded code and using the terminal, navigate to the unzipped folder

    ```
-   cd <Name of the Project name>
+   cd <Name of Project>
    ```
    {: pre:}

-3. The folder already includes a `podfile` with required dependencies.So run the below command to install the dependencies (Client SDKs)
+3. The folder already includes a `podfile` with required dependencies.
+Run the below command to install the dependencies (Client SDKs)

   ```
   pod install